Sacramento State Hornets: Men's soccer

 The Sacramento State Hornets men's soccer team have an NCAA Division I Tournament record of 2–2 through two appearances.

 Women's soccer

 The Sacramento State Hornets women's soccer team have an NCAA Division I Tournament record of 0–2 through two appearances.

 Track and field

 Indoor

 The Sacramento State Hornets women's indoor track and field team appeared in the NCAA Division I Tournament one time, with that appearance being 56th place in the 2009–10 school year.
 The Sacramento State Hornets men's indoor track and field team never made the NCAA Division I Tournament.

 Women's volleyball

 The Sacramento State Hornets women's volleyball team have an NCAA Division I Tournament record of 2–10 through ten appearances.

 Championships

 Team national championships

-Sacramento State has never won a national championship at the NCAA Division I level.
+The Sacramento State Men’s Rugby Team is the only sport to win a Division I national championship, which occurred in 2023.
+Aside from that Sacramento State has never won a national championship at the NCAA Division I level.

 Sacramento State won 1 national championship at the NCAA Division II level.